 IMAGE: thanks to Matt Golding and The Age.

 Buying everyone new coffee mugs or devising a new slogan does not signify change - and yet, that's exactly what Immigration did.

 We've always been quite cynical about the implementation of any change; first because those at the top - the ministers - did not resign or get sacked, and second, because the Howard government did not announce any policy change.

 In fact, it was more likely that John Howard, over time, would make sure that any of the changes brought about as a result of the pressure by dissenting backbenchers such as the Georgiou group would be made undone.

-A year on, the picture starts to build and re-emerge of what DIMA is up to.
+A year on a picture starts to take shape and emerge of what DIMA is up to.
 Two articles on this page: first, a summary article about the DIMA changes from the UWA magazine The New Critic by migration agent and refugee worker Kathy Wake, and second, an article from The Age's Andra Jackson, who's no stranger to the stories of refugees and asylum seekers: Ms Jackson was the reporter who first broke the story of Cornelia Rau.